MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-quick-report.md

 - You must be a member of a project.
 If you don't have a project yet, [create one](../../organizations/projects/create-project.md).
 - If you haven't been added as a project member, [get added now](../../organizations/security/add-users-team-project.md).
 Anyone with access to the project, except Stakeholders, can view Analytics views.
 - Have [enabled or installed Analytics](../dashboards/analytics-extension.md).
-You must be an account owner or a member of the [Project Collection Administrator group](../../organizations/security/set-project-collection-level-permissions.md) to add extensions or enable the service.
+You must be an account owner or a member of the [**Project Collection Administrators** group](../../organizations/security/change-organization-collection-level-permissions.md) to add extensions or enable the service.
 - **Boards** must be enabled.
 If disabled, **Analytics views** won't display.
 To re-enable it, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md).
 - Have the **View Analytics** permission set to **Allow**.
 See [Grant permissions  to access Analytics](./analytics-security.md).
 - Have installed *Power BI Desktop* *October 2018 Update* or later version.
 You can download this client application from the official [Power BI Desktop download page](/power-bi/desktop-what-is-desktop).